September 25, 2020

 “This bus is going to pull right up to our schools.
 It’s going to pull right up to elders’ homes and the biggest thing for me is the mental health piece.
 The mental health piece is where we see a lot of suicides and people not dealing with their trauma, so this is going to be an opportunity to hopefully limit those negative circumstances that are happening in our communities,” Saskatoon Tribal Council Chief Mark Arcand said at the announcement event.

-The project will receive $2.5 million in funding from the federal and provincial governments over five years, with the remainder raised in a campaign by Synergy 8 and its community partners.
-The bus is expected to launch by the end of next August.
+The project will receive $2.5 million in funding from the Federal and Provincial governments over five years, with the remainder raised in a Drive for Kids campaign by Synergy 8 and its community partners.
+The bus has been on the road since September 2021.